oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 in defining application layer data, attributing it to the lack of an encoding-independent standardization of the information represented by that data.

 This document defines an information modeling language intended to address that gap.
-It allows designers to model structured information in terms of application needs, and defines the process for translating an information model into multiple data formats.
-Following this process ensures that data can be transformed bidirectionally between data formats *without loss of information*.
-Or as the Internet Architecture Board's [Bridge Taxonomy](#bridge) puts it, it "translates data expressed in a given data model to another one that expresses the same information in a different way."
+JADN is a [formal description technique](#fdt) that combines *structural abstraction* based on graph theory and *data abstraction* based on information theory to define structured data objects as a composition of simple *DataTypes* ([UML](#uml) Section 10.2.3.1).
+As with any FDT this approach is intended to be formal, descriptive, and technically useful.
+It allows the language to be both specialized for data and integrated into the design of interfaces, services and systems.
+Tools with no specific knowledge of JADN are nonetheless able to treat an information model as a generic graph.

+**Graph theory** - a JADN information model is a graph consisting of nodes and edges.
+Each node has a name that is unique across the model.
+Each edge is either directed or undirected and has a label unique within the node that defines it.
+Any graph with these properties can either represent (be a view of) or be a source template for a JADN information model.

+**Information theory** - each node in a JADN model formally defines a "type" in terms of the characteristics it provides to applications.
+Information theory quantifies the novelty (news value, or "entropy") of data, and JADN has three mechanisms to define the information conveyed by a type separately from the data used to serialize it:

+1. Representation of primitives such as IP addresses by binary value or as text (formats)
+2. Enumeration of string values by tag or content (vocabularies and field ID/Names)
+3. Representation of tablular data by column name or position (records)

+Separating the information needed by applications from information-less (insignificant) data used to format it for human consumption allows a single model to define multiple data formats ranging from nearly pure-information RFC 791 IP headers to highly-verbose XML.
+This allows data to be translated bidirectionally between data formats without loss of information.

+## 1.1 Requirements

 The language defined in this document addresses the following requirements from RFC 8477: